 The US Virgin Islands are SUPER easy to recognize because of this car.
 Just be aware that the color CAN tell you which island you are on.

 There is also a chance to end up on some boat coverage, but most map makers don’t include that.
+You cannot see anything from the boat itself.

 The US Virgin Islands use a double yellow center line with white shoulders.
 However, they drive on the left hand side of the road and its clear you’re not in the USA.